 The legislature convenes in January and considers the Governor's budget request.
-Eventually, the House and Senate agree on a budget through the process described later in this chapter starting on page 25.
-The version of the budget passed by the legislature is referred to as the Conference Committee budget.
+Eventually, the House and Senate agree on a budget through the process described later in this chapter starting on page 22.
+The version of the budget passed by the legislature is referred to as the Enrolled budget.

 The Governor then signs the budget, perhaps with vetoes.
 Alaska's constitution gives the Governor line-item veto power, so the Governor will often sign the budget but veto a few items.
-If these vetoes are not overridden by the legislature with a 3⁄4 vote.
-This is the Enacted Budget-the version of the budget that actually becomes law.
-See more about vetoes on page 32.
+If these vetoes are not overridden by the legislature with a 3/4 vote of the membership, this becomes the Enacted budget-the version of the budget that actually becomes law.
+See more about vetoes on page 26.

 Agencies and OMB work together to create the Management Plan, which is a version of the operating budget that agencies actually expect to carry out for the year.
-Agencies are allowed to make certain adjustments to the enacted budget (detailed later in this chapter on page 32) but may not increase the overall level of funding for any appropriation or change the sources of funding.
+Agencies are allowed to make certain adjustments to the Enacted budget (detailed later in this chapter on page 26) but may not increase the overall level of funding for any appropriation or change the sources of funding.

 The Governor and agencies then use that year's Management Plan as the basis for the following year's budget proposal.
-The Legislative Finance Division will generate an Adjusted Base budget to account for automatic changes such as the expiration of one-time items and contractual adjustments like health insurance cost changes.
+The Legislative Finance Division will generate an Adjusted Base budget to account for one-time appropriations plus statewide increases (such as salary adjustments) needed to maintain services at a status quo level.
 This Adjusted Base represents the version of the following year's budget that would exist in the absence of any new initiatives by the Governor or legislature.